matiasagado/matiasagado/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=false&vCenter=false&width=500&height=70&duration=6000&lines=Hi,+I'm+Matias+Agado!+👋;" />
 </h1>

-## 🚀 Software Engineer | AI + Cybersecurity + Observability
+## 🚀 Software Engineer | AI, Systems & Infrastructure | Bridging Tech + Business

 Computer Science graduate focused on building intelligent, secure, and observable systems.

 I combine a background in `systems programming` with `client-facing experience`, allowing me to both build complex systems and clearly communicate their value.
-I’ve worked across technical and real-world environments, from low-level CPU simulation to AI evaluation pipelines.
+My work ranges from low-level CPU simulation to AI-driven log analysis, with a focus on practical systems, performance, and real-world application.

+Currently building a server to deploy and monitor full-stack and AI systems, with a focus on Dockerized infrastructure and security.

 - 📍 Based in San Diego
 - ✉️ Contact: mfagado@dons.usfca.edu